 My current work continues ongoing investigations of abstraction, color and light as well as my perpetual desire to push the boundaries of visual thinking.
 This investigation into the conceptual and pictorial practice began early.
 The experience I had with the classic 1966 collaboration, “9 Evenings: Theatre and Engineering”, left a permanent impression.
 This event, specifically the work of John Cage, broke down the conventional experience of the viewer.
 It provided a new and alternative way for the audience to experience and respond to music and art.

 I myself continue to pose the question of how art is related to the past, and the question of how it is made and seen.
-As a young artist I worked with Josef Albers and was exposed to his Interaction of Colors.
+As a young artist I was exposed to Josef Albers’ Interaction of Colors.
 After that, I worked with Tony Smith, whose rigorous discipline, sense of scale, and masterful use of simplicity left a very powerful impression on me.
 By contrast, the structural emphasis of the work of Ron Gorchov, with whom I also studied, impressed me with its near-meditative effect.
 I have contemplated at length the work of Moholy-Nagy, whose significance is never lost in my mind.
 The sway and authority of these influences continues to move me as my own work evolves.

 The paintings I made early in my career had a strong conceptual base: they were monochromatic and painted on a structure that bent the surface.
 These works had pictorial illusion and a very strong physicality, working simultaneously with and against each other.
 Most recently, this interest in physicality has evolved into constructions that are multilayered, both literally and conceptually; they utilize the digital technology that is so prevalent in our contemporary world and attempt to break down the boundaries between painting (the static image) and film/video (the moving image).

 To the viewer, these works appear in a constant state of animation, incorporating the “moving image” in their physical anatomy.
 The projection transforms before our eyes, dematerializing color, movement and even subject matter.
 Behind the layered references, these works take into consideration the new uncertainties we now face in our political, conceptual, and social landscape, which calls for critical commentary.
 Subject matter takes on an important new role in where the creation of a fresh conceptual space is simultaneously based in reality and illusion.
-Particularly in recent years, I have been increasingly compelled to respond more directly to issues in the current sociopolitical fabric as I perceive them, and my recent work reflects this.
+Over the last two decades, my work has increasingly reflected a need to respond more directly to issues in the current sociopolitical fabric.

-The Hungarian Academy of Fine Arts, Budapest, Hungary
+2000.
+Varfok Gallery, The Hungarian Academy of Fine Arts, Budapest, Hungary.

 1998.
 Trans Hudson Gallery, New York, NY.